mrcinv/covid-sim/docs/forecast.md

 ![](plotdump/slodfgraf.png)

 The last plot shows how the estimates for the total number of cases that will occur during the outbreak have changed with time.
-As we see, for Slovenia both projections have not changed much for a while.
+As we see, for Slovenia none of the projections have changed significantly for several weeks.

 ![](plotdump/slofinalplot.png)